-Today, I will take apart a prompt from the Issue task.
-That is I’ll brainstorm, coming up with pros and cons and specific examples to back up each side.
+Today, I will take apart an AWA Issue sample topic from the GRE Issue task.
+I’ll show my brainstorm process and come up with pros and cons and specific examples to back up each side.

 - All great civilizations have had a flourishing city.
 The government/king/queen have been here.
 To understand most of its people, the way in which it is ruled, we must understand the city.

 - ‘Most important characteristics’ shows that life outside of a city can still help illuminate the society, but not as much as city life can.

 - Learning centers/colleges/universities are typically in a city.
 Understanding the intellectual output is key to understanding a society.